-Any claimant will need to prove three things:
+To succeed in any surveyors negligence claim you will need to prove three things:

 - that the surveyor breached that duty of care; and

-- the Claimant has suffered financial loss.
+- you have suffered financial loss.

 A surveyor’s duty of care

 This can be the most tricky issue.
 For a duty of care to be owed there needs to be a relationship between the surveyor and the claimant.

 This relationship will be clear-cut if the claimant had directly instructed the surveyor and paid for the survey.

 However, in practice surveys and particularly valuations can be often be instigated by a lender rather than the property owner.
 In this case the contractual relationship is between the surveyor and the lender, rather than the surveyor and the property owner.